abooij/wiwikwlhott/variants.rst

 -------------------

 See also :ref:`the proof assistant section <proof_assistant_cubical>` and CCHM :cite:`CCHM:cubical:type:theory`.
+To get started understanding cubical type theory, it may be worth reading the demo code from the proof assistant.

 Cubical type theory is a type theory for which univalence is a theorem.
 It adds an interval *pretype* which is used to define identity types.
 This interval is necessarily not a type.
+In practice, this means that you can talk about the type :math:`I\to A` of functions from the interval to a type, but you can not talk about the interval :math:`I` as a free-standing type.

 Cubical type theory was implemented in the **cubicaltt** proof assistant and the agda ``--cubical`` mode.